 Some azoles, including fluconazole, have been associated with prolongation of the QT interval on the electrocardiogram.
-Fluconazole causes QT prolongation via the inhibition of Rectifier Potassium Channel current (I{kr}).
+Fluconazole causes QT prolongation via the inhibition of Rectifier Potassium Channel current ( $I{kr}$ ).
 The QT prolongation caused by other medicinal products (such as amiodarone) may be amplified via the inhibition of cytochrome P450 (CYP) 3A4.
 During post-marketing surveillance, there have been very rare cases of QT prolongation and torsades de pointes in patients taking Diflucan.
 These reports included seriously ill patients with multiple confounding risk factors, such as structural heart disease, electrolyte abnormalities and concomitant treatment that may have been contributory.
 Patients with hypokalemia and advanced cardiac failure are at an increased risk for the occurrence of life threatening ventricular arrhythmias and torsades de pointes.

-Diflucan should be administered with caution to patients with potentially proarrhythmic conditions.
+Diffusion should be administered with caution to patients with potentially proarrhythmic conditions.

-Coadministration of other medicinal products known to prolong the QT interval and which are metabolised via the cytochrome P450 (CYP) 3A4 are contraindicated (see sections 4.3 and 4.5).
+Coadministration of other medicinal products known to prolong the QT interval and which are metabolised via the cytochrome P450 (CYP) 3A4 are contraindicated (see sections 4.3 Contraindications and 4.5 Interaction with other medicinal products and other forms of interaction).